apache/maven-resolver/maven-resolver-supplier/README.md

 The supplier will provide only a "vanilla" instance.
 To configure resolver, use session user (or configuration) properties, when constructing session.
 All the configuration options are available as [listed here](https://maven.apache.org/resolver/configuration.html).

+# Extending Resolver

+Extending supplied resolver is simple, and basically requires same 3 step for whatever extra you want to include (like Wagon transport, distributed locking, etc).

+First, you need to included needed module (with transitive deps) to your dependencies.

+Second, you need to customize `RepositorySystemSupplier` to make new components (WagonTransporterFactory, or distributed lock factories) available.

+Third, you need to configure session (via user of config properties) to make Resolver use newly added components.